bathtoken/seeingcurve/_posts/2018-05-10-kondo-swing-rate.md

-This is another test, of the _posts folder.
+## This is another test, of the "posts" folder.
 If this works, a new post should appear

 in

 the

 website.

+Let's see.